tapasmishra/tapasmishra.github.io/_posts/2021-06-17-Understanding-Kubernets-Part-1.md

 ### Kube-proxy

 Kube-proxy runs on nodes and responsible for the pod networking.
+It manages the iptables and also responsible for the load balancing.

 ### Container Runtime

 This also runs inside the worker nodes and this is the actual run time environment for the containers which supports to run the pod.
-It is responsible to pull the container from the container register and provide the execution environment for that container.
+It is responsible to pull the container from the container registry and provide the execution environment for that container.

 ### Pods